sqrlserverjava/sqrl-server-base/README.md

 #### Interoperability
  * This library is fully functional for basic authentication.
 Advanced operations such as SQRL identity replacement are not yet implemented
  * As of June 2016, the SQRL protocol has been declared ["done with caveats"](https://www.grc.com/sn/sn-562.txt) by it's creator.
 SQRL clients built prior to this may still be using an older version of the protocol and may not be compatible
-* There is a sample application using this library at the url below.
-You <b>must</b> install a SQRL client before authenticating: https://sqrljava.tech:20000/sqrlexample
+* There is a example application using this library at the url below.
+You <b>must</b> install a SQRL client (such as sqrl*.exe from [grc.com](https://www.grc.com/dev/sqrl/) before running the demo: https://sqrljava.tech:20000/sqrlexample

 #### Design Goals
- * Make integration as easy as possible - There is only
+ * Make integration with existing applications as easy as possible
  * Secure - see [Security Considerations](#security-considerations)

 #### Dependencies